-

 DISCLAIMER

 … by following these instructions you acknowledge that you’re making modifications to your valuable equipment (the router) that are not approved or even imagined by the manufacturer.
 The modifications you’re going to make will definitely void your warranty and possibly will turn your router into a nice-looking non-functional plastic brick.
 By publishing the articles about turning the router into a robot I’m only sharing my personal experience.
 If you’re going to do similar horrible things to your router you should take full responsibility for all deep-fried processors, burned pieces of silicon, melted plastic and other side effects of your curiosity.
 I’m not responsible for that.
-That is all your fault! 🙂
+That is all your fault! 🙂Good luck!

 14 Responses to “Routerbot v1”